elementtest/rock-paper-scissors/README.md

 *****************************************
 *****************************************
 MISCALLANEOUS NOTES FOR MYSELF BELOW:::::::::::::::::::::
-I now plan to follow along with the odin project on creating a UI possibly for the rock paper scissors game that was produced from following along with Rob's videos.
+USE A .PLAN file for miscallaneous notes on project planning/creation I now plan to follow along with the odin project on creating a UI possibly for the rock paper scissors game that was produced from following along with Rob's videos.
 I do not claim any of the code as my own, this is purely for practice.